 Algorithm for a Peaceful Home

-Key number two to a peaceful home is followthrough.
+2. Key number two to a peaceful home is follow through.

 “Do I need to simply follow through on the things I say I’ll do?”

-I had a conversation with another children’s pastor the other day.
+I had a conversation with a children’s pastor a while back.
 He was asking for advice, and I asked him if he had ever actually followed through and enforced his consequences with misbehaving children.
 He told me he hadn’t!
 Following through with what you say you’ll do is essential to keeping the peace at home, in relationships, and in the classroom.
 If you don’t keep your word, you’re actually reducing trust levels in relationships.
 Nobody wants that!

 On Facebook and Instagram, the things that you like and comment on frequently are noted, and you’ll begin to start seeing more of the things you like.
 If you want to see more of what you like at home, you need to begin to “like and comment” on what you enjoy!